 A uterine prolapse is when the uterus descends toward or into the vagina.
-It happens when the pelvic floor muscles and ligaments become weak and are no longer able to support the uterus.
+In high-grade prolapses, cervix prolapse is also possible.
+These happen when pelvic floor muscles and ligaments are no longer able to support the uterus.

 In some cases, the uterus can protrude from the vaginal opening.
 Complications can include the ulceration of exposed tissue and prolapse of other pelvic organs, such as the bladder or the rectum.

 This article covers the stages, causes, and treatments for uterine prolapses.

 Medical professionals categorize uterine prolapses as incomplete or complete:

 In an incomplete uterine prolapse, the uterus partially displaces the vagina but does not protrude.
 By contrast, a portion of the uterus protrudes from the vaginal opening in a complete uterine prolapse.
 This opening is also known as the introitus.